mozilla/gecko-dev/devtools/docs/getting-started/build.md

 The following section is for Linux and MacOS users.
 Window users, [follow these instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Windows_Prerequisites) instead.

-Go to the new folder that was created and run Firefox's bootstrap script.
+Go to the new folder that was created and run the bootstrap script.

 ```bash
 cd mozilla-central/